-- 1 15 oz can cannellini beans, drained and rinsed
+- 1 15 oz can white beans, drained and rinsed

-Heat olive oil in a saucepan over medium.
-Add garlic and saute for 1 minute, until soft.
+- Heat olive oil in a saucepan over medium.
+Add onion and garlic and saute for 1 minute, until soft.

-- Add tomatoes, basil, oregano, salt and pepper.
+- Add fresh and canned tomatoes, basil, oregano, salt, and pepper.
 Cover and bring to a boil, then lower heat and simmer for 20 minutes.